2i2c-org/2i2c-org.github.io/content/blog/2025/web-traffic-tracking-open-source/index.md

 ## Acknowledgements

-Thanks in particular to [Jason Grout](https://github.com/jasongrout) from [Jupyter EC](/collaborators/jupyter/) for collaborating on this investigation and helping test these tools.
+Thanks in particular to [Jason Grout](https://github.com/jasongrout) from the [Jupyter Executive Council](/collaborators/jupyter/) for collaborating on this investigation and helping test these tools.